-To add, edit or delete a redirect port (Bridge (transparent) mode only):
+To add, edit or delete an HTTP or HTTPS port:

 - 1. From the iPrism home page, select System Settings, then Ports. - 2.
-To add a redirect port (Transparent mode only), click Add. - Type the port number you want to use and click OK. - To edit a redirect port (Transparent mode only), select the port in the Redirect Ports list and click Edit. - Make your changes and click OK.

-To delete a redirect port (Transparent mode only), select the port in the Redirect Ports list and click Delete.
+Edit the ports lists as needed: - To add a port, click Add in the HTTP or HTTPS section, type the port number, and click OK. - To edit a port, select the port in the list and click Edit, make your changes, and click OK. - To delete a port, select the port in the list and click Delete.
+Click Yes to confirm. - 3.
+Click Save at the bottom of the window.

-- 7. Click Yes to confirm you want to delete the port. - 8.
-Click Save at the bottom of the window. - If you have completed all your administrative changes, click Activate Changes to activate the changes immediately.
+4. If you have completed all your administrative changes, click Activate Changes to activate the changes immediately.
 If you do not Activate Changes now, you will be prompted to do so before logging out of iPrism.